Phumbie/nascent-trade/README.md

 ## 📝 Development Notes

-- The orderbook polls every 5 seconds for fresh data
 - Click any price in the orderbook to pre-fill the order form
 - Market orders don't require a price field
 - All orders are validated client-side before submission